hsteinshiromoto/ml.md/README.md

 # ML.MD

-This repository is a note book developed in [Obsidian](https://www.obsidian.md).
+This repository is a machine learning notebook developed in [Obsidian](https://www.obsidian.md).

 # Setting up Quartz